 You’re Forced to Slow Down and Notice the Small Things

-The biggest change I noticed on my first trip with my oldest daughter was that I wasn’t moving as fast as I usually did.
-At first I was a little annoyed, I wanted to get out and see as much as possible; I had a checklist and needed to cross everything off.
-I soon realized a lot of my travel was exactly that, just checking things off my list but not really taking it in.
-Because I couldn’t move as fast with my daughter I started traveling deeper.
-Furthermore because of her vantage point she sees things I don’t and is always pointing them out for me.
-An example was when we were on the beach in Phuket my youngest was crawling in the sand and noticed some baby crabs walking along the shoreline.
-We would have totally missed this had she not pointed it out.
-My oldest and I definitely enjoyed watching them go in and out of their shell.
+The biggest change I noticed when traveling with my girls was that I wasn’t moving as fast as I usually did.
+At first I was a little annoyed, I wanted to get out and see as much as possible.
+I had a checklist and needed to cross everything off.
+As my kids got older I realized a lot of my travel was exactly that, just checking things off but not really taking it in.
+Traveling with toddlers prevented me from moving as fast, in turn enhancing my travel experience.
+Due to their vantage point they see things I don’t and are always pointing them out for me.

 Children are natural icebreakers!
-I have engaged in conversations with so many more people than I normally would because of my girls.
-Sometimes the conversation starts just by someone giving them a compliment or because my oldest says hi to everyone.
+I’ve engaged in conversations with more people than I normally would because of my girls.
+Sometimes the conversation starts just by someone giving them a compliment or because my eldest says hi to everyone.
 Once this happens the floodgates open and the conversation continues.
-This has often led to us finding out about a cool place or nice restaurant in the city we are visiting that we otherwise would not have known about.
+This has often led to us finding out about a cool place or nice restaurant in the city we are visiting that we otherwise wouldn’t have known about.